DayBright-David/A-Novel-Engine-for-Brain-computer-Interface/README.md

 DSI Function Modification:
 "Modify DSI functions to enable the integration of new hardware."
 Port Number Assignment:
 "Assign the port number corresponding to NeuroScan's port assignment."
-(Note regarding discussion records with Chen Xuesong.)
 Explanation of Key Terms and Nuances:

 Temporal Signals: